How to use diagnostics after FIT ingestion

 Use it to ask:

-• does speed generally rise into a sensible HR range rather than behaving randomly?
+• does speed rise into a plausible HR range rather than behaving randomly

-• do the bands look like real effort structure rather than mixed activity noise?
+• do the bands look like one activity family instead of mixed activity types

-This chart is especially helpful when the grade-based charts look borderline and you want one more test of whether the data feels coherent.
+This chart is most useful when the grade-based charts are borderline and you want one more cross-check before continuing.

 Step 5: Check the altitude distribution last